Exercise 1.2 On perspective

 I attempted to use space from different angles with my painting for this exercise.
 My own style is a bit wonky and loose, I do not mind drips/smudges as it is the trace or history of my making onto the canvas and it is about the materials I used.

-On the OCA website, I read an article on creativity by Daniel Tollady, called Thinking about making and physical objects (posted on 27/07/21) The article referred to Kazimir Malevich who used his making large constructions to explore ideas spatially, and to understand how his planes and volumes could create a single architectural assemblage.
-The value of making models and assemblage of objects comes to the front as they allow us to explore materials and how it could feel around them.
-The article referred to Rachel Whiteread’s cast sculptures as a record of something that exist, but also represent the volume that they occupy in our everyday environments.
+On the OCA website, I read an article on creativity by Daniel Tollady, called Thinking about making and physical objects (posted on 27/07/21) The article referred to Kazimir Malevich who used his making large constructions to explore ideas spatially and to understand how his planes and volumes could create a single architectural assemblage.
+The value of making models and assemblage of objects comes to the front as they allow us to explore materials and how they could feel around them.
+The article referred to Rachel Whiteread’s cast sculptures as a record of something that exists, but also represents the volume that they occupy in our everyday environments.
 This helped me to reflect on how my paintings played a role in my understanding of the objects I made.
-I understand here is something about my communication about the object that could become clearer in my own mind, as well as that of a viewer.
+I understand there is something about my communication about the object that could become clearer in my own mind, as well as that of a viewer.

 LIST OF ILLUSTRATIONS